Leading Australia's Fertility Research, to help everyone experience the joy of family

 Dr Aitken is a member of the Fertility Society of Australia (FSA).
 He is also a fellow of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).

 Outside of work he enjoys time with his wife and family of four children, and is a keen bike rider, surfer, yoga exponent and lover of nature.

 Dr Doreen Yeap

-Dr Doreen Yeap is a fertility specialist and gynaecologist in private practice.
+Dr Doreen Yeap is a Gynaecologist in private practice.
 Dr Yeap undertook a post-graduate fellowship in Reproductive Endocrinology and Infertility.

 Dr Yeap has special interests in infertility treatment, laparoscopic surgery, polycystic ovary syndrome, management of endometriosis and in vitro maturation of oocytes (IVM).